Blog

 A Framework for Labelling and Identifying News Sources.
 Charting a Path Towards News Integrity.

-2025-12-03.
-In an era dominated by polarizing algorithms, generative AI, and pervasive information chaos, ambiguity threatens the very fabric of democratic debate.
+December 3, 2025.
+In an era dominated by polarising algorithms, generative AI, and pervasive information chaos, ambiguity threatens the very fabric of democratic debate.
 A multi-layered approach that combines unambiguous technical identification with voluntary, process-based certification offers a sophisticated and pragmatic pathway to reinforcing public trust.
 In the face of widespread information chaos, the most promising and durable solutions are not those imposed by governments, but those rooted in industry-led self-regulation, radical transparency, and the adoption of universal technical standards.

 Your Local News Is a Democratic Superfood.